 1. The "Hydration" Hallucination

-The Resolution: "I will finally prioritize my health and drink my body weight in ounces of water every single shift.
-I’ll be a glowing, hydrated beacon of pharmaceutical excellence."
+The Resolution: "I will finally prioritize my health and drink my body weight in ounces of water every single shift."

-Why you’ll break it: Because the moment you take a meaningful sip of water, the bladder-clock starts ticking.
-And we all know that the second you step toward the restroom, every phone line in the building will light up simultaneously.
+Why you'll break it: Because the moment you take a meaningful sip of water, the bladder-clock starts ticking.
+And the second you step toward the restroom, every phone line will light up simultaneously.

 Survival Tip: If you can't stay hydrated, at least stay caffeinated in style.